 The diagram below, sourced from the NCC 2019 BCA, illustrates barrier requirements.

-Have you come across wire balustrades on a deck?
-Or verandah balustrades made almost entirely of horizontal rails?
-If the floor of that deck or balcony is 3m from the ground below, it is quite possible that the balustrade might comply with the regulations.
+Have you come across wire balustrades on a deck, or veranda balustrades made almost entirely of horizontal rails?
+If the floor of that deck or balcony is 3m from the ground below, the balustrade may comply with the regulations.
 That same balustrade would not comply with regulations if the level of the floor of the deck was more than 4m above the surface below.

 To comply with NCC 2019 Building Code of Australia specifications around barrier climbability, if the floor surface of the landing is more than 4m above the surface beneath, then any horizontal or near horizontal elements of the barrier between 150mm and 760mm above the floor level must not be climbable.